All About Icelandic Turf Houses & Which Ones to Visit

 Do Icelanders still live in turf houses?

-The quickest way to answer this question would be no. Icelanders don’t live in turf houses anymore.
-You might still see an occasional grass roof, but that has everything to do with architecture and Icelanders wanting to hold on to their beloved heritage rather than any need for turf as insulation material.
+No, Icelanders don’t live in turf houses anymore.
+You might still see the occasional grass roof, but that’s more about preserving heritage rather than using turf as insulation.

-In the year 1890, over 87% of the population lived on turf farms in the countryside.
-However, from that time people started to move into larger settlements, from the countryside to the city and the colorful corrugated iron and wooden houses you see today in Reykjavík started coming to life.
+In 1890, over 87% of Iceland’s population lived on turf farms in the countryside.
+Since then, more and more people started moving closer to the city.
+This is how the colorful corrugated iron and wooden houses you see in Reykjavík today started taking shape.

-By the end of the 19th century, a reign of 11 hundred years of turf houses in Iceland had come to an end.
+By the end of the 19th century, the reign of turf houses in Iceland had come to an end.

 wooden house with turf roof amidst green grass landscape